xamjpz/Web-Application/Assessment Task 2 - Web Applications.md

 ## Secondary Research

+For my secondary research, I am going to evaluate information from these websites;

+Accroding to this website, it states that students get more screen time than adults or smt, which is also backed up by this article.

+This is incredibly concerning as according to this website, it shows that studnets actually need this many hours.

+Fortunately, this data supports the purpose of my application, ensuring teenagers get adequate time out doors.

+From these websites, I am able to draw several conclusions regarding the daily average screen time of teenagers, how much time people spend indoors and the benefits of more exposure to nature.

 The purpose of the secondary research is to find the daily average screen time, how much time people spend indoors, the benefits of people going outside in nature

 which kinda all proves why going outside with friends is good, and why my app is important